 16.1 A hardness test is a means of determining resistance to penetration and is occasionally employed to obtain a quick approximation of tensile strength.
 Tables 2-5 are for the conversion of hardness measurements from one scale to another or to approximate tensile strength.
-These conversion hardness numbers have been obtained using fixed-location hardness testing machines and computer-generated curves and are presented to the nearest 0.1 point to permit accurate reproduction of those curves.
-All converted hardness numbers must be considered approximate.
+These conversion values have been obtained from computer-generated curves and are presented to the nearest 0.1 point to permit accurate reproduction of those curves.
+All converted hardness values must be considered approximate.
 All converted Rockwell and Vickers hardness numbers shall be rounded to the nearest whole number.